AllenFang/mongoskin-CRUD-sample/README.md

 ```bash
 $ npm test
 ```
-This example perform a "Book" model for this sample, in the following is a sample document
+This example perform a "Book" model, in the following is a Book document

 ```js
 {